loganhasson/pushstream-and-ruby/README.md

 `$ useradd nginx --no-create-home`

-#### Building nginx with the pushstream module
+#### Building nginx with the push stream module

 Normally, we could just install nginx on an Ubuntu server using the apt package manager (`apt-get install nginx`).
-But in this case, we'll need to build it from source so that we can add the pushstream module.
+But in this case, we'll need to build it from source so that we can add the push stream module.
 It's a little bit more involved, but not too awfully complex.
 First, let's make sure we're in our home directory by running:

 `$ cd`

-Then, we can grab the source for the pushstream  module from github with:
+Then, we can grab the source for the push stream module from GitHub with:

 `$ git clone https://github.com/wandenberg/nginx-push-stream-module.git`